quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part23_Using_Reliance.md

 - A 500-gigabyte hard drive sells for $1,000 (warranted price).
 - A 250-gigabyte hard drive sells for $950 (actual price).

-The difference in value = $1,000 - $950 = $50.
+The difference in value = $1,000 -$950 =$50.

 Alternatively:
-If the cost to replace a 250-gigabyte drive with a 500-gigabyte one is $100, then the buyer can claim $100 as the difference in value. x??
+If the cost to replace a 250-gigabyte drive with a 500-gigabyte one is $100, then the buyer can claim$100 as the difference in value. x??

 ---